Missenyi District: Transport

 Paved trunk road T4 from Mwanza to the Ugandan border passes through Missenyi District.
 Unpaved trunk road T38 to Ngara District, through Karagwe District, branches off from T4 in the village of Kyaka.

+Ugandan Invasion

+In October 1978 Uganda invaded the Kagera Salient in northern Tanzania, initiating the Uganda–Tanzania War.
+By early January 1979, all Ugandan troops had been ejected from Kagera.